mitdbg/datascienceclass/lab_6/README.md

 ```
 Similar to a task, this Actor can be placed on any node in the cluster.
 However, unlike a task, its function outputs are dependent on state such as `self.name` and `self.age` which must be stored somewhere (i.e. in memory) so that they can be accessed across different function calls.
 A consequence of this is that an Actor must live in its own process, which in Ray means that it cannot easily be transferred from one node to another.
 In general, once a Ray Actor is instantiated and placed on a node, it will stay there until it dies (e.g. because the program which created the Actor completes).

-***Note that to create an Actor -- and to call its method(s) -- we must use Ray's `.remote()` syntax.
+***Note that to create an Actor -- and to call its method(s) -- you must use Ray's `.remote()` syntax.
 You likely won't need to create an Actor, but you will definitely need to call Actors' functions.
 Here is an example showing how to call the methods for the Dog Actor defined above:***
 ```python
 # create the actor; I don't think you will need to do this in lab6
 dog = Dog.remote()